reecetech/pactman/README.md

  - Defines how the server is expected to respond

-Using the Pact object as a [context manager], we call our method under test which will then communicate with the Pact mock service.
-The mock service will respond with the items we defined, allowing us to assert that the method processed the response and returned the expected value.
+Using the Pact object as a [context manager], we call our method under test which will then communicate with the Pact mock.
+The mock will respond with the items we defined, allowing us to assert that the method processed the response and returned the expected value.

-If you want more control over when the mock service is configured and the interactions verified, use the `setup` and `verify` methods, respectively:
+If you want more control over when the mock is configured and the interactions verified, use the `setup` and `verify` methods, respectively:

 ```python